 A registered charge under s.
-95 of the Local Government Act 2009 against a title may only be removed by lodgement of a Form 14 - General Request to remove the charge and must be executed by the local government or by a lawyer.
+95 of the Local Government Act 2009 or s.97 of the City of Brisbane Act 2010 against a title may only be removed by lodgement of a Form 14 - General Request to remove the charge and must be executed by the local government or by a lawyer.
 A certificate signed by the chief executive officer or delegate of the local government stating that the overdue rates or charges have been paid must be deposited with the request.